pdxrod/file_organiser/README.md

 ---

-A Python program that intelligently organizes files using AI/ML-powered dynamic content discovery.
+**The purpose of this project**

+My files had become unmanageable.
+I had tens of thousands of folders and files distributed across several computers, phones, external drives, and cloud drives, with plenty of duplication.

+At the same time, I realised that the Android file system uses ['soft links'](https://www.redhat.com/en/blog/linking-linux-explained) - folder 'Images' contains links to all image files, which are in several 'real' folders, such as 'Camera'.
+I thought "why not have devices automatically discover categories like 'Images' and put soft links to files in them?"
+For example, I might have files all over the place with 'vienna' in their filenames - so I should have a folder called 'vienna' which contains links to all of them.
+It would take me forever to do this manually, so I asked [the Cursor IDE](https://cursor.com/) to use AI/ML to write a program to do it automatically.
+This is the result: a Python program that intelligently organizes files using AI/ML-powered dynamic content discovery.
 It scans directories, learns categories from your actual files, and creates organized soft links by year, type, and discovered content categories.
+It also does backups, overwriting old files with new ones.

 ## 🚀 Quick Start